CriticalMoments/CMSaasStarter/README.md

 - ESLint for type checking and linting: [VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [other editors](https://eslint.org/docs/latest/use/integrations)
 - Vitest for testing if you add tests: [VSCode](https://marketplace.visualstudio.com/items?itemName=vitest.explorer) or [other editors](https://vitest.dev/guide/ide)

+### Running Developer Tools from Git Hooks

 To catch build, formatting, linting and test issues before you commit changes, we suggest the following local git hook.
 It will run before you commit, stop you from breaking the build, and show any issues that are found.
 Add the lines below to an executable git hook script at the location `.git/hooks/pre-commit`.

 ```
 #!/bin/sh
-set -e
-npm run format_check
-npm run lint
-npm run build
-npm run check
-npm run test_run
+# Run standard checks before committing
+cd "$(dirname "$0")"
+sh ../../checks.sh
 ```

+### Disabling Developer Tools

-Finally: if you find build, formatting or linting rules too tedious, you can disable enforcement by deleting the CI files (`.github/workflows/*`) and remove the git hook (`.git/hooks/pre-commit`).
+If you find build, formatting or linting rules too tedious, you can disable enforcement by deleting the CI files (`.github/workflows/*`) and removing the git hook (`.git/hooks/pre-commit`).

-### Setup Supabase
+## Setup Supabase Project

 - Create a Supabase account
 - Create a new Supabase project in the console
 - Wait for the database to launch
-- Create your user management tables in the database
+- Set up your database schema:
+  - For new Supabase projects:
     - Go to the [SQL Editor](https://supabase.com/dashboard/project/_/sql) page in the Dashboard.
-  - Paste the SQL from `database_migration.sql` in this repo to create your user/profiles table and click run.
+    - Run the SQL from `database_migration.sql` to create the initial schema.
+  - For existing projects:
+    - Apply migrations from the `supabase/migrations` directory:
+      1. Go to the Supabase dashboard's SQL Editor.
+      2. Identify the last migration you applied, then run the SQL content of each subsequent file in chronological order.
 - Enable user signups in the [Supabase console](https://app.supabase.com/project/_/settings/auth): sometimes new signups are disabled by default in Supabase projects
 - Go to the [API Settings](https://supabase.com/dashboard/project/_/settings/api) page in the Dashboard.
 Find your Project-URL (PUBLIC_SUPABASE_URL), anon (PUBLIC_SUPABASE_ANON_KEY) and service_role (PRIVATE_SUPABASE_SERVICE_ROLE).
   - For local development: create a `.env.local` file: